 - Contact your loved ones, and let them know you're okay.

 - Wear long sleeves, long pants, and sturdy shoes while assessing the damage.

-- If you haven't lost power but smell something burning, see frayed or sparking wires, or suspect a gas leak, turn off the main circuit breaker and the natural gas and remove propane tanks.
+- If you haven't lost power but smell something burning, see frayed or sparking wires, or suspect a gas leak, turn off the main circuit breaker, turn off the natural gas supply, and remove propane tanks.

 - If anyone is trapped, have them cover their mouth with clothing to avoid breathing dust.
 Instead of shouting, have them try to send a text, bang on a pipe or wall, or use a whistle.